 The full list of these offences can be found in the Licensing Act 2003.
 These offences are wide and varied, ranging from handling stolen goods, to possession of a controlled drug with intent to supply, and ensures that the licence holder is a responsible law aiding citizen.

-According to official UK Government statists, there were 723,800 personal licences in England and Wales as of 31 March 2018.
+According to official UK Government statistics, there were 723,800 personal licences in England and Wales as of 31 March 2018.
 That is a 5% increase of 35,600 compared with the previous year and highlights that more people are applying for personal licences.

 A personal licence is valid for the lifetime of the holder unless surrendered, and is therefore vital that the licence holder follows the requirements expected of them as a responsible licence holder.